 In partnership with Gallagher Benefits, the League is offering and subsidizing a half-hour phone consultation for a limited number of member cities with a Gallagher consultant who specializes in employee benefits and health care reform.
+Because the employer mandate to provide health coverage to employees has been delayed, this offer has been extended to Jan.
+1, 2015, the new effective date of the mandate.
 This service will be especially helpful for cities that are on the borderline between being a large and small employer.
-This service is limited to 100 cities and available only until Aug.
-30, 2013.
-If you would like to take advantage of this free consultation, please contact HR Manager Donyelle Mikacevich, email@example.com or (651) 281-1202.
+This service is limited to 100 cities.
+If you would like to take advantage of this free consultation, please contact HR Manager Donyelle Mikacevich at firstname.lastname@example.org or (651) 281-1202.
 Act fast as this service is limited.

 The League has also negotiated a reduced rate for cities who may be interested in contracting with Gallagher on an individual basis.
 In this service, Gallagher will provide answers to individual questions and offer suggestions to cities on how best to comply with Health Care Reform and provide access to Gallagher’s compliance and health care reform newsletters, bulletins, webinars and seminars.
 The rate for this service is based on population.
 For cities under 10,000 population, the retainer is $500 a month for a minimum of a three-month commitment or $300 a month for a six-month commitment.
 For cities over 10,000 population (likely to meet the 100 FTE mark), the rate is $500 a month for a minimum of a six-month commitment.

 Gallagher has also developed a financial modeler that will allow cities to calculate the potential cost of health care reform and has the potential to be a helpful tool with workforce planning.
 This tool is available for purchase by cities who are not currently clients of Gallagher, at a cost of $2,500 which includes a phone consultation to discuss the results.
 If additional consultation is desired, additional fees may apply.

 Model exchange notice